Be Ready For The Next Celestial Event

 Cap the camera lens.

-Set lens for infinite focus, open aperture.
+Set lens for infinite focus, open aperture to maximum diameter (smallest

 Set shutter on B (bulb) setting.

 Lock shutter open.
 Some cameras, like my Exa and Zenit allow this.
 For

 Get the closest guide star to target in the telescope view.

 Defocus telescope to let guide star illuminate reticle, then center.

 Alternately, purchase an eyepiece that has an illuminated reticle.

 Once any tracking backlash is gone, Uncap the lens.